eriteria/MoodleCrawler/README.md

 # MoodleCrawler
-Simple Python Script to download course notes from moodle.covenantuniversity.edu.ng
+Simple Python Script to download course notes from https://moodle.covenantuniversity.edu.ng

 ## How To Use